Last updated June 19, 2022

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-University of Arizona (Tucson, Arizona): Generous funding offered to eligible students admitted to the Classics M.A. program.
-Most students receive the Graduate Assistant–Teaching (GAT) placements and all GATs receive full tuition waivers, health insurance plans with the premium fully covered.
-Stipends range from $7,688 to $16,200 per academic year, depending on hours worked and year in the program.
+(Tucson, Arizona): Generous funding is offered to eligible students admitted to the Classics M.A. program.
+Most students receive the Graduate Assistant–Teaching (GAT) placements and all GATs receive full tuition waivers, and health insurance plans with the premium fully covered.
+Stipends range from $8,626 to $18,177 per academic year, depending on hours worked and year in the program.

-Florida State University (Tallahassee, FL): Strong financial support to both Ph.D. students and MA students.
-MA programs offer funding to a large majority of its MA-level students, primarily through teaching assistantships.
+(Tallahassee, FL): Strong financial support to both Ph.D. students and MA students.
+MA programs offer funding to a large majority of their MA-level students, primarily through teaching assistantships.
 Additional financial support for both Ph.D. and MA students is available for graduate travel and research through the department’s multiple endowments and from faculty grants.

-University of Kansas (Lawrence, KS): The Classics Department offers several Graduate Teaching Assistantships.
-Graduate Teaching Assistants teach sections of beginning Latin, or assist a course on Greek and Roman Mythology.
-Occasionally assistants also teach Greek or intermediate Latin.
-Graduate Teaching Assistants pay no tuition, and they receive health benefits in addition to a stipend.
+(Lawrence, KS): The Classics Department offers several Graduate Teaching Assistantships.
+Graduate Teaching Assistants pay no tuition and receive health benefits in addition to a stipend.
 The annual stipend is approximately $17,750.
 Additional scholarships and research positions are also available.

-Washington University in St. Louis (St. Louise, MO): MA students typically receive full tuition remission, which is not tied to any service performed by the student; the only requirement for continue to receive tuition remission is satisfactory academic progress.
-Also, have additional funding for MA students through positions as assistants in instruction and research assistant.
+(St. Louise, MO): MA students typically receive full tuition remission, which is not tied to any service performed by the student; the only requirement for continuing to receive tuition remission is satisfactory academic progress.
+Also, have additional funding for MA students through positions as assistants in instruction and research assistants.

 © ProFellow, LLC, all rights reserved, 2021